Kerrylala/cse15l-lab-reports/lab3/Lab_Report3.md

+Part 1
-I choose the Array Method bugs from Lab 4.
+I choose the ArrayExample Method bugs from Lab 4.

 1. Test code cause the method to fail:
  ```